Russell Barnes

-In 2017, Russell Barnes directed the comedian Harry Hill in Damien Hirst by Harry Hill, an affectionate parody of an arts documentary about the conceptual artist Damien Hirst.
-The film was broadcast by Sky Arts in its Passions strand to coincide with Hirst's controversial Venice Biennale show Treasure of the Wreck of the Unbelievable.
+In 2017, Russell Barnes directed the comedian Harry Hill in Passions: Damien Hirst by Harry Hill, an affectionate parody of an arts documentary about the conceptual artist Damien Hirst.
+The film was broadcast by Sky Arts in its Passions strand to coincide with Hirst's controversial Venice Biennale show Treasures from the Wreck of the Unbelievable.
 Russell Barnes also directed the well-received arts series Utopia: In Search of the Dream, in which semiotician Professor Richard Clay explored different visions of utopia with notable interviewees including Norman Foster, Sid Meier and Katherine Maher.

 Richard Clay and Russell Barnes collaborated again in 2019 on the BBC4 documentary Viral: Art of the Meme, which explored meme culture on the internet and featured interviews with Tumblr meme librarian Amanda Brennan and Tom Walker (aka Jonathan Pie) among others.

 Russell Barnes produced the eight part BBC2 series Art That Made Us, which was released to critical acclaim in April 2022 and shortlisted for several awards.
 The series explored how moments of historic crisis spurred creativity in the British Isles.
 Barnes directed the second episode and co-directed the third episode, which featured artists, actors and thinkers of today such as Simon Armitage, Sarah Maple, Chris Levine, Morfydd Clark, Phoebe Boswell and Shaun Leane encountering pivotal art of the past.

 Russell Barnes is active in Directors UK, sitting on the organisation's distribution committee.